 </nav>

-This is,{%- set ... %}Any preceding whitespace characters (including newlines) will be removed.
+Thus,{%- set ... %}Any leading whitespace characters (including new lines) will be removed.

 2. Remove the blank lines after the label:Inset %}.-.